-Specifically, JFSP-funded research addresses the Secretary of Interior's priorities to "conserve at least 30% each of our lands and waters by the year 2030" and "centering equity and environmental justice" and Secretary of Agriculture's priorities to "foster productive and sustainable use of our National Forest System lands and to strengthen the stewardship of private lands through technology and research."
-In addition, with respect to wildland fire in particular JFSP research priorities address both Secretaries' goals of reducing the occurrence and impacts of catastrophic wildfire through active management by contributing to the underlying scientific understanding and decision support tools needed to make informed decisions.
+Specifically, JFSP-funded research addresses the Secretary of Interior's priorities to "conserve at least 30% each of our lands and waters by the year 2030" and "centering equity and environmental justice" and Secretary of Agriculture's priorities to "address climate change and advance racial justice, equity, opportunity, and rural prosperity."
+In addition, with respect to wildland fire in particular JFSP research priorities address both Secretaries' goals of reducing the occurrence and impacts of catastrophic wildfire by contributing to the underlying scientific understanding and decision support tools needed to make informed decisions.